packit/packit.dev/docs/configuration/index.md

 #### issue_repository

 Use this key to be notified about errors of the downstream jobs (Koji build, Bodhi update, pull from upstream).
-The value can be a URL of any GitHub/GitLab/Pagure project including dist-git where issues are enabled and Packit has an identity on that git forger instance.
+The value can be a URL of any GitHub/GitLab/Pagure project where issues are enabled and Packit has an identity on that git forge instance.
 Alternatively, you can set up a dedicated project for receiving such notifications.
 (Let us know if you need another instance to be supported.)
-It does not need to be an upstream repository, you can also enable an issue tracker for the dist-git repository and use this as a place for those notifications.
+It does not need to be an upstream repository (and in case you do not maintain it, it also **should not** be).
-Or, you can set up a dedicated project for receiving such notifications.

 By default, no issue will be created so Packit doesn't unintentionally spam any repository.
 (E.g. Since those jobs are defined in downstream, upstream project does not need to be aware of Packit.)